 Stop trying to control things that are none of your business.
 Butt out of our lives and stop trying to tell us how and where to live.
 We do not conform.
 We do not “obey”.
 We will never be that kind of people.
 We are independent.
 We are self sufficient.
 We are people.
 We are human beings.

 So we need to tell the government to back off and work at uniting people.
-Stop alienating people by making laws which make it illegal to live our lifestyle.
+Stop alienating people by making laws that make it illegal to live our lifestyle.